Matthias1590/basm/README.md

 # basm

-Basm is an assembler for one of [Mattbatwings'](https://www.youtube.com/@mattbatwings) Minecraft CPUs.
+Basm is an assembler & debugger for one of [Mattbatwings'](https://www.youtube.com/@mattbatwings) Minecraft CPUs.

 # Assembler